-GEOG 111

-World Regional Geography (3-0)
+GEOG 111 World Regional Geography (3-0) F,S 3 Credits

-Emphasis in this study of the realms, regions and nations of the world includes geographical factors such as natural environments and human cultural patterns which affect life on the earth.
+Emphasis in this study of regions and nations of the world includes geographical factors such as natural environments and human cultural patterns which affect life on the earth.
 Students successfully completing this course partially fulfill Social and Behavioral Science general education requirements.